WalrusWarrior/Goblin-Slayer/README.md

     if action == "atk":
         if crt >= 85:  # checking for crt
             ghp = (ghp - dmg) - 2  # subtracting for crt damage
-            print("You hit the", monster, "for CRITICAL", dmg + 2, "damage!!") if ghp <= 0:
+            print("\n You hit the", monster, "for CRITICAL", dmg + 2, "damage!!") if ghp <= 0:
                 print("Good job!
 You slayed the", monster, "!!") score = score + 1